Brynner03/iOS-Programming---The-Big-Nerd-Ranch-Guide/README.md

 ## Chapters

-1. **Introduction to Xcode and Interface Builder** *Explore the basics of Xcode and Interface Builder.*
-   *Set up your development environment and get ready to build your first app.*

-2. **Swift Programming**
-   *Delve into the Swift language, covering its syntax, data types, and control structures.*
-   *Lay the foundation for iOS development.*

-3. **Your First iOS Application**
-   *Put your Swift skills to use by creating a simple iOS application.*
-   *Understand the MVC pattern and build user interfaces.*

-4. **The Swift Type System**
-   *Take a deep dive into Swift's type system, generics, optionals, and error handling.*

-5. **Auto Layout**
-   *Learn how to create responsive user interfaces using Auto Layout and Size Classes.*

-6. **View Controllers**
-   *Focus on view controllers, navigation, and the Model-View-Controller architecture.*

-7. **Views and Animations**
-   *Explore the world of custom views, animations, and gesture recognizers.*

-8. **Table Views**
-   *Master the art of table views, data source and delegate protocols, and custom table view cells.*

-9. **Stack Views**
-   *Understand stack views for easy layout management and adapting to different screen sizes.*

-10. **Tab Bars and Collection Views**
-    *Create tab bar interfaces and work with collection views for versatile content displays.*

-11. **Core Data: Your App's Back-End**
-    *Introduce Core Data for managing app data and persistent storage.*

-12. **Intermediate Swift**
-    *Go deeper into Swift language features and advanced techniques.*

-13. **Camera and Photos: Making Memories** *Incorporate the device's camera and photo library into your app.*

-14. **UIKit and the Touch Subsystem**
-    *Gain insights into how UIKit works with touch events and handling user interactions.*

-15. **Networking: Fetching Data from the Web** *Connect to web services, handle JSON data, and perform asynchronous networking.*

-16. **More About Auto Layout**
-    *Further explore Auto Layout with practical examples and advanced techniques.*

-17. **Web Services and UIWebView**
-    *Integrate web content into your app using UIWebView.*

-18. **Scrolling and Multithreading**
-    *Enhance scrolling performance and manage concurrency in your app.*

-19. **Intermediate and Adaptive UI**
-    *Adapt your user interface for various devices and orientations.*

-20. **Animation and Drawing**
-    *Create dynamic animations and custom graphics using Core Animation.*

-21. **OpenGL ES: Drawing with OpenGL**
-    *Get an introduction to OpenGL ES for advanced graphics and rendering.*

-22. **Core Animation Layers**
-    *Take an in-depth look at Core Animation layers and advanced animation techniques.*

-23. **Touch Events and UIResponder**
-    *Understand touch events and UIResponder for interactive app experiences.*

-24. **UINavigationController**
-    *Dig into UINavigationController for effective app navigation.*
+1. **A Simple iOS Application**
+   - Learn how to create a basic iOS application.
+   - Understand the fundamental structure and components.

+2. **The Swift Language**
+   - Dive into the Swift programming language.
+   - Cover syntax, data types, and control structures.

+3. **Views and View Hierarchy**
+   - Explore the concept of views in iOS.
+   - Understand the view hierarchy and build user interfaces.

+4. **View Controllers**
+   - Gain insights into view controllers and navigation.
+   - Understand the Model-View-Controller architecture.

+5. **Programmatic Views**
+   - Discover how to create views programmatically.
+   - Gain more control over your user interface.

+6. **Text Input and Delegation**
+   - Learn about handling text input and delegation.
+   - Effectively manage user interactions.

+7. **Internationalization and Localization**
+   - Make your app accessible globally.
+   - Implement internationalization and localization.

+8. **Debugging**
+   - Master debugging techniques to identify and solve issues.

+9. **UITableView and UITableViewController**
+   - Explore UITableView and UITableViewController classes.
+   - Display structured data effectively.

+10. **Subclassing UITableViewCell**
+    - Customize table view cells through subclassing.

+11. **Stack Views**
+    - Use stack views for adaptive and responsive layouts.

+12. **Navigation Controller**
+    - Understand navigation controllers and hierarchical flows.

+13. **Saving, Loading, and Scene States**
+    - Learn to save, load, and maintain scene states.

+14. **Camera**
+    - Integrate the device's camera and interact with the photo library.

+15. **Adaptive Interfaces**
+    - Create interfaces adaptable to different devices and orientations.

+16. **Extensions and Container View Controllers**
+    - Extend functionality with extensions.
+    - Explore container view controllers for complex UIs.

+17. **Custom Controls**
+    - Build custom UI controls for unique user experiences.

+18. **Controlling Animations**
+    - Gain control over animations for dynamic UI interactions.

+19. **Web Services**
+    - Connect your app to web services and retrieve data.

+20. **Collection Views**
+    - Explore collection views for flexible data display.

+21. **Core Data**
+    - Introduce Core Data for persistent storage and data management.

+22. **Core Data Relationships**
+    - Dive deeper into Core Data relationships between data entities.

+23. **Accessibility**
+    - Make your app accessible following best practices.

+24. **Afterword**
+    - Conclude the journey with final thoughts.

 ## Progress

 Below is the list of chapters I've completed.
 As I finish each chapter, I'll mark it here.